gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/features.md

 The main features of the GNU MCU Eclipse family of plug-ins are:

-  * create/build/manage embedded ARM and AArch64 applications, using the managed project features of Eclipse CDT, i.e. without having to manually create and maintain makefiles
+  * create/build/manage embedded ARM/AArch64/RISC-V applications, using the managed project features of Eclipse CDT, i.e. without having to manually create and maintain makefiles
   * provide ready to run templates for some ARM Cortex-M processors
   * provide debugging support via JTAG/SWD
   * provide a special view to examine and modify peripheral registers during debug sessions